Council has a regulatory role in the protection of heritage places under the Resource Management Act 1991.

 Contact the Council’s Heritage Team at heritage@ccc.govt.nz.

-For each scheduled item, the schedule includes a link to a Statement of Significance, which summarises the history and heritage values of the site, and a link to a heritage aerial ma,p which shows the extent of the protected heritage item and its associated heritage setting.
+For each scheduled item, the schedule includes a link to a statement of significance, which summarises the history and heritage values of the site, and a link to a heritage aerial map, which shows the extent of the protected heritage item and its associated heritage setting.

 Contact the Council’s Heritage Team at heritage@ccc.govt.nz.

-The Christchurch District Plan(external link) provides for the protection of significant historic heritage while also recognising the impact of the Canterbury Earthquakes and engineering and financial factors on the ability to retain, restore and continue using heritage items.
+The Christchurch District Plan(external link) provides for the protection of significant historic heritage while also recognising the impact of the Canterbury Earthquakes and engineering and financial factors on the ability to retain, restore and continue using heritage properties.

-Maintenance(external link), repairs(external link), and heritage investigative and temporary works(external link) (external link)are generally permitted subject to meeting standards in the District Plan(external link).
+Maintenance, repairs, and heritage investigative and temporary works (external link)are generally permitted subject to meeting standards in the District Plan(external link).

-In some cases, work must be carried out under the supervision of a heritage professional(external link).
-Heritage upgrade works(external link), reconstruction(external link) and restoration(external link) can be carried out as a permitted activity if a Heritage Works Plan certificate (P-025) [PDF, 70 KB] is obtained.
+In some cases, work on heritage items must be carried out under the supervision of a heritage professional.
+Heritage upgrade works, reconstruction and restoration can be carried out as a permitted activity if a Heritage Works Plan certificate (P-025) [PDF, 70 KB] is obtained.
+The Heritage Works Plan must be prepared by a heritage professional and certified by the Council.

 Resource consent is required for:

-A heritage professional(external link) is a person with specific qualifications and experience in heritage conservation or management, as defined in Chapter 2 of the District Plan as amended by Plan Change 13.
-This heritage definition in Plan Change 13(external link) had immediate legal effect from the time of notification and is treated as operative as the submissions period has closed and there were no submissions on this definition.
+This heritage definition in Plan Change 13(external link) had immediate legal effect from the time of notification and is treated as operative as the submissions period has closed, and there were no submissions on this definition.

 Some of the heritage rules allow work to be carried out without resource consent if a heritage professional is involved.